emberjs/guides/README.md

 git push
 ```

-Finally, publish this to Divshot's staging environment (our site host)
+Finally, publish this to Divshot's staging environment (our site host):

 ```
 cd <path to guides site repo>